LaxarJS/laxar/docs/manuals/providing_controls.md

 ```

 To ensure compatibility between each widget and its controls, both must use the same _integration technology_.
-As of LaxarJS 1.0, only "angular" is supported for controls, but future releases will allow for custom control technologies as well.
+Since LaxarJS 1.1, "angular" and "plain" are supported for controls out-of-the-box, and other technologies can be added through *adapters*, such as the [laxar-react-adapter](https://github.com/LaxarJS/laxar-react-adapter).
 The _name_ helps the LaxarJS runtime to load the correct AngularJS module and the right CSS styles.
 So, even if the directory or the RequireJS paths were something else, the runtime would still be able to load the control.